sxccxs/IMEC/ReadMe.md

 ## Usage

 1. If you have python>=3.9 installed, then you can download git repo, install dependencies(using pip or poetry) and run with 'python main.py'
-2. Anotherway to run the program is using and executable from build folder.
+2. Another way to run the program is using and executable from build folder.

 ## Dependencies